sumayxahmed/Netflix-Movies-and-TV-Shows-/README.md

 ### Product & Recommendation Teams
 - **As a Recommendation Algorithm Developer**, I want to understand genre popularity patterns so that I can improve content suggestion accuracy for users.
 - **As a Product Manager**, I want to see temporal content trends so that I can plan feature releases aligned with content availability patterns.
-- **As a UX Researcher**, I want to analyze content characteristics so that I can design better content discovery interfaces.
+- **As a UX Researcher**, I want to analyse content characteristics so that I can design better content discovery interfaces.

 ### International Operations
 - **As an International Expansion Manager**, I want to see country-wise content distribution so that I can develop localisation strategies for new markets.